djnavarro/art/content/gallery/lost/_index.md

 splash:
   image: "gallery/lost/extra/turmite_41.jpg"
   caption: "Lost In All This Light"
-rmd_hash: 99cbbe32d7b6edb8
+rmd_hash: 841d5602e4018185

 ---

-> "I coupled with dust in the shadow of a stone.<br>My ankles brighten.
-Brightness ascends my thighs.<br>I am lost, I am lost, in the robes of all this light."<br>(Sylvia Plath)
+> I coupled with dust in the shadow of a stone.<br>My ankles brighten.
+Brightness ascends my thighs.<br>I am lost, I am lost, in the robes of all this light.<br>(Sylvia Plath)

 <div class="highlight">